 An uncontested divorce is one in which both spouses consent to divorce, that is, neither is contesting the divorce.
-Although divorce allows you to legally separate from each other, it does not necessarily involve deciding where the children live or what happens to your assets.
+Although divorce allows you to legally separate from each other, it does not necessarily involve deciding where the children live with child custody or what happens to your assets with property settlement.
 If you have children, and/or haven’t finalised the split of assets, you will need to do these as well.
-(Please head over to the contested divorce tab and family law parenting arrangements and property settlements).

 You don’t need to apply for a divorce as soon as you separate.
 You can apply for a divorce after agreeing on property or parenting matters.
 Or, you can complete the divorce, parenting arrangements and property settlement all at the same time.
 If you require legal advice on an uncontested divorce, we are more than happy to assist!
 Read on to discover how we can help you and what it costs.

-What is the it cost to lodge an uncontested online divorce application?
+What is the cost to lodge an uncontested online divorce application?